 Since I was taking a stained glass fusing course at the time, I made my own glass light fixture.

 It’s difficult to get a great picture, but there are starfish in the glass that play off the ceramic ones on the wall below.
-The white crown mouding, light fixture and star fish contrast the deep colour of the walls.
+The white crown moulding, light fixture and star fish contrast the deep colour of the walls.

 Our one big splurge in the bathroom is the Toto low flow toilet to replace the old beige water guzzler.
 Toto is a brand we swear by.